 All States View

 You can view all of your dynamic panel states simultaneously by entering all states view.
-To do that, select the View all states icon on the top-right corner of the panel context bar.
-Alternatively, you can select the View All icon at the bottom of the dropdown list of panel state names.
+To do that, select View All from the top-right corner of the panel context bar.
+Alternatively, you can select the View All option at the bottom of the dropdown list of panel state names.

 You can also add a new panel state while in all states view by clicking the + icon at the top of the page.
 To exit all states view and return to the page you were on, select the back arrow icon at the top-left of the page.

 The Break Away First State option allows you to remove the first state of a dynamic panel and place all of its contained widgets on the canvas outside the panel.
 To access this option, right-click the dynamic panel and select Break Away First State in the context menu.